tayfunates/intuitive-physics/README.md

 - b2VisBody
 - b2VisWorld
 - b2VisTexure
+- b2VisPolygonShape

 b2VisBody holds color and/or texture information for box2d bodies to be rendered in our own renderer. b2VisWorld is the corresponding class which knows that the attached bodies has the type of b2VisBody.

 For material textures (if used), b2VisTexture depend on libpng to load texture from file.
+Texture coordinates of polygons can be obtained from the interface provided in b2VisPolygonShape.

 ### what if